H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: Introduction

-Optical reverberation mapping studies using the H$\beta$ line have shown a simple power-law relation of the form $R_{\rm BLR} = L_{\lambda}^{\alpha}$ between the size of the BLR and the monochromatic luminosity of AGNs at 5100 \AA~\citep{kaspi2000, peterson2004}, known as radius-luminosity (R-L) relation.
-The $\alpha$ is typically close to 0.5 for H$\beta$ emission lines.
-But despite the success of R-L relation, it exhibits a scatter, which has increased with the accumulation of more sources \citep{du2015}.
-The scatter has been attributed to accretion-rate dependence of the BLR structure, with highly accreting sources showing the largest departures from the nominal R-L relation \citep{du2015, DuPu2018}.
-Corrections based on the Eddington ratio and dimensionless accretion rate have been proposed to reduce this scatter \citep{martinez2019}.
-Other efforts to reduce this scatter include adjustments based on the Eddington ratio and dimensionless accretion rate, with significant progress achieved by incorporating the relative Fe II strength, which correlates with accretion-rate intensity \citep{Dupu2019}.
+Optical reverberation mapping studies using the H$\beta$ line have revealed a power-law relation of $R_{\rm BLR} = L_{\lambda}^{\alpha}$ between the size of the BLR and the monochromatic luminosity of AGNs at 5100 \AA~\citep{kaspi2000, peterson2004}.
+This is known as the R-L relation, where the $\alpha$ value is typically close to 0.5 for H$\beta$ emission lines.
+Despite its success, the R-L relation exhibits scatter, which has increased with the accumulation of more sources \citep{du2015}.
+This scatter is often linked to accretion rate-dependent changes in the BLR structure, with highly accreting sources showing the largest departures from the nominal R-L relation \citep{du2015, DuPu2018}.
+Several studies have explored the origin of this scatter \citep[e.g.,][]{wang_shielding2014, czerny2015, czerny2017, woo2024}, however, corrections based on the Eddington ratio and dimensionless accretion rate to reduce the scatter yielded a tighter relation \citep{DuPu2018, martinez2019}, followed by significant progress achieved by incorporating the relative Fe II strength, which correlates with accretion-rate intensity \citep{Dupu2019}.

-Despite significant efforts by many researchers to reduce the scatter in the R-L relation, the topic remains an open question, with ongoing investigations from both theoretical and observational perspectives.
+Despite considerable efforts, scatter remains an open question, with investigations underway from both theoretical and observational perspectives.
 The scatter is not confined to the R-L relation derived from reverberation-measured H$\beta$ time-delays, but also extends to other emission lines such as Mg II and C IV.
-This ongoing challenge motivates further exploration of the underlying causes of the scatter in different emission lines.
+This motivates continued investigation of the underlying causes of the scatter in different emission lines.